odinuv/web/en/apv/slides/relational-database/slides.md

     - `SELECT` command returns results in a table,
     - other commands return only true/false.
 - Tables can be:
-    - physical -- defined in database schema
+    - physical -- defined in the database schema
     - virtual:
         - persistent -- **views** (external schema)
-        - volatile -- result of a `SELECT` query
+        - volatile -- the result of a `SELECT` query
 </section>

 <section markdown='1'>
 ## Database Views
-- View is a database object which looks like a table.
+- A view is a database object which looks like a table.
-- View is defined by a `SELECT` query.
+- A view is defined by a `SELECT` query.
-- View is usually only for reading and does not contain the actual copy of the data.
+- A view is usually only for reading and does not contain the actual copy of the data.
     - I.e. it is updated as the underlying tables (used in the defining query) are updated.
-- View (or any `SELECT` query) does not have to be a relation!
+- A vView (or any `SELECT` query) does not have to be a relation!
 - Views are used:
     - for same reasons as functions in procedural programming,
     - to define user sections of the database schema.